How to Balance Your Paycheck Tax Withholding in 2018

 Perfect, in general you are right on the money as long as your W-4 selections are the same and your income has not drastically changed from last year.
 We at efile.com work for you so you don't owe a penny more in taxes than you absolutely need to.

-What is a W-4?
 A form you use to report how much federal tax you want taken out from your paycheck.
-You submit the form your employer(s) and not the IRS.
-More W-4 Details.
+You submit the W-4 form to your employer(s) and not the IRS and not to the State Agency(ies).